CXWorld/CapFrameX/README.md

 Left side
 Overlay items list where you can set the items you want to see in the OSD and change their order by Drag&Drop.
 Items with the same group name will be displayed within a single line.
 Overlay hotkey to show or hide CX items in OSD.
 This doesn't hide RTSS completely like the Afterburner hotkey does.
 If you have AB or any other App that uses RTSS running together with CX, only CX items will disappear.

 Right side
 Run history to set a number of runs for which you get a simple analysis directly in the OSD.
 If the history is full, any additional run will replace the oldest one.
 Aggregation to combine the runs in the history to a single record file once the history is full, while marking outliers within the history.
 This doesn't take the calculated performance parameters of each record file and calculates an average out of them.
 It takes the raw frametimes of each record file and puts them into a new file, calculating every parameter based on that set of frametimes.

 Aggregation outlier handling: A full history is checked for outliers using the median of a selectable metric and an also selectable percentage value.
+From there you can choose between two modes:
 	"Mark & use": Outliers are marked, but all runs will be used for the aggregation.
 	"Mark & replace": If outliers exist, you have to do additional runs to replace them.
 Aggregation triggers when you have a full history without outliers.

 ## Comparison View